OpenNebula/docs/source/open_cluster_deployment/kvm_node/kvm_node_installation.rst

 Install OpenNebula KVM Node Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Execute the following commands to install the OpenNebula KVM Node package and restart libvirt to use the OpenNebula provided configuration file:
+Execute the following commands to install the OpenNebula KVM Node package and restart libvirt to use the OpenNebula-provided configuration file:

 .. prompt:: bash # auto